Peter Mond, 4th Baron Melchett: Personal life

 Melchett was in a relationship with and was survived by Cassandra "Cass" Wedd for 45 years, although they were never married.
 They had two children who were educated at a comprehensive school instead of the family tradition of Eton College.
 Melchett's daughter Jessica Joan Mond-Wedd is a barrister, whilst his son, Jay Julian Mond Wedd, is a farmer.

 Melchett was a vocal opponent of hereditary peerages and declared in a BBC Radio broadcast for Desert Island Discs that he had deprived his son Jay (who farms at the family farm in Ringstead) of the right to succeed him as 5th Baron Melchett, of Landford in the County of Southampton, and 5th Baronet of Hartford Hill in the County of Cheshire, because his son was born out of wedlock, which means the extinction of the barony and of the baronetcy upon his death.

-Melchett became a vegetarian early in his life and continued this throughout, also refusing to eat fish.
+Melchett became a vegetarian early in his life and continued this throughout, including refusing to eat fish.